andrew/ultimate-awesome/README.md

 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.
 - [awesome-programming-resources](https://github.com/DogerRain/awesome-programming-resources) - 收集优秀的编程资源（Java为主），涵盖：Java面试、求职、电子书籍、计算机网络、操作系统、前端、 Redis、Mysql、Nginx、ZK、MQ、机器学习、NPL、架构、算法.
-- [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
-Contributions most welcome.
 - [awesome-aptos](https://github.com/movefuns/awesome-aptos) - Awesome-aptos.
 - [awesome-unity-free](https://github.com/netpyoung/awesome-unity-free) - A community driven list of useful Unity Game Engine "FREE" packages, libraries and others.
+- [awesome-data-poisoning-and-backdoor-attacks](https://github.com/penghui-yang/awesome-data-poisoning-and-backdoor-attacks) - A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them (no longer maintained).
 - [awesome-foss-alternatives](https://github.com/sfermigier/awesome-foss-alternatives) - Awesome Free / Open Source Alternatives (to common SaaS products) for Business Use.
 - [awesome-kubeflow](https://github.com/terrytangyuan/awesome-kubeflow) - A curated list of awesome projects and resources related to Kubeflow (a CNCF incubating project) .
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
 - [awesome-nilm](https://github.com/ch-shin/awesome-nilm) - A curated resources of awesome NILM resources.
 - [awesome_xstate](https://github.com/darrylhebbes/awesome_xstate) - Everything awesome about XState.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
-- [awesome-data-poisoning-and-backdoor-attacks](https://github.com/penghui-yang/awesome-data-poisoning-and-backdoor-attacks) - A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them (no longer maintained).
 - [awesome-self-supervised-multimodal-learning](https://github.com/ys-zong/awesome-self-supervised-multimodal-learning) - A curated list of self-supervised multimodal learning resources.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
 Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.